- Successful completion of a BSN degree

 Both full-time and part-time students are enrolled in our program.

-Potential sources of funding for students pursuing a PhD degree in Nursing include university and private scholarships, government agency traineeships, federal loans, and professional association scholarships.
+There are many funding sources available for PhD students.
+Potential sources include university and private scholarships, government agency traineeships, federal loans, and professional association scholarships.
 The Financial Aid section of the site has more information.
+All students can anticipate the full funding at least the first two years in the program.

 Although students are not required to identify a specific research area prior to matriculation, having a potential match with our graduate faculty in a broad research area can facilitate degree progression.
 Faculty research emphasis areas are detailed in the Research section.